elixir-geolix/geolix/README.md

 ### Configuration (static)

-The most simply way is using a completely static configuration, i.e. for two databases handled by the pre-packaged adapter `Geolix.Adapter.MMDB2`:
+One option for configuration is using a static configuration, i.e. for two databases handled by the pre-packaged adapter `Geolix.Adapter.MMDB2`:

 ```elixir